Flame-Retardant Fabric Finishes: Phosphorus vs. Nitrogen Systems

 | Gas-phase action | Moderate | Primary |

-Phosphorus systems excel at creating robust char barriers on cellulosic materials, making them ideal for cotton-rich industrial garments.
+Phosphorus systems excel at creating robust char barriers on cellulosic materials — cotton-rich industrial garments, cotton-linen blends, and viscose fibers — making them ideal for cotton-rich industrial garments.
 Their condensed-phase action means they are less affected by fabric construction and porosity than gas-phase systems.
-Nitrogen systems, with their broader temperature range and gas-phase cooling action, perform well on both cellulosic and synthetic fibers, though they are rarely used alone in high-performance applications.
+Nitrogen systems, with their broader temperature range and gas-phase cooling action, perform well across both cellulosic fibers (cotton, linen) and synthetic fibers (polyester, nylon, wool, silk), though they are rarely used alone in high-performance applications.

 The choice between systems often comes down to the specific end-use requirements.
-Firefighter turnout gear and military base layers typically require the broadest protection and longest durability, favoring combined phosphorus-nitrogen systems.
-Decorative home furnishings may use nitrogen-dominant formulations for cost efficiency and regulatory acceptability.
-Technical workwear for chemical processing plants might prioritize specific chemical resistance alongside flame resistance, influencing the choice of phosphorus compound.
+Firefighter turnout gear and military base layers typically require the broadest protection and longest durability, favoring combined phosphorus-nitrogen systems on aramid-cotton blends.
+Decorative home furnishings may use nitrogen-dominant formulations for cost efficiency and regulatory acceptability on polyester-cotton blends.
+Technical workwear for chemical processing plants might prioritize specific chemical resistance alongside flame resistance, influencing the choice of phosphorus compound for nylon and synthetic fiber blends.

 - Limited Flame Spread (LFS): Measures flame spread across the fabric surface after a specified exposure.
 Fabrics are classified A1 (no flame spread) or A2 (limited flame spread with no glowing or flaming debris).